go-pluto/pluto/README.md

 Now you should be able to access your IMAP server from the Internet under configured IP.

-These steps conceal the involved processes behind, if you are interested in them, read on.

-### Detailed Setup

-### Configuration

-You need to configure your pluto setup in a `config.toml` file.
-Please refer to the provided [config.toml.example](https://github.com/numbleroot/pluto/blob/master/config.toml.example) for an exemplary configuration that only needs adaptation to your requirements.

-**Important:** Please make sure, not to include `|` (pipe character) in names for your distributor, worker and storage nodes as this character is used in marshalled messages sent on internal network.

-#### User authentication
+## User authentication

+Currently, two schemes are available to authenticate users though provided `auth` package easily is extensible to fit specific authentication scenarios.

-##### PostgreSQL
+### PostgreSQL

-If you plan on using a PostgreSQL database for storing the user authorization information, you need to have a PostgreSQL running somewhere.
+If you plan on using a PostgreSQL database to provide an user information table, you need to have a PostgreSQL running somewhere.
 If you need a new user that owns the database, you might use these commands on the PostgreSQL host:

 ```bash
 user@system $ sudo -i -u postgres